au-williams/discord-bot/readme.md

   | setRunOrder            | `false`  | Sets the order this listener runs with others to avoid race issues. |
 </details>

+JavaScript files in the `services` folder operate in the same way but are treated as dependencies for the framework.
+Thus when handling errors, plugins will catch and release while services throw to avoid an invalid system state.

 <!-- ## Creating plugins